-An assessment of the impact of domestic solid fuel use can be carried out from existing black smoke data, based upon the empirical relationship described in Appendix 3.
+An assessment of the impact of domestic solid fuel use can be carried out from existing black smoke data, based upon the empirical relationship described in Appendix 2.

-Black smoke data has been collected since June 2002 using Smoke and SO2 8-Port bubblers located in the Craigyhill and Townparks area.
-See Appendix 4 - Map 1 for location of bubblers.
+Black smoke data was collected from June 2002 to December 2005 using Smoke and SO_2 8-Port bubblers located in the Craigyhill and Townparks area.
+See Appendix 3 - Map 1 for location of bubblers.
 As detailed in section 2.3.1 the equipment was installed in the following secure locations: